cosinekitty/sapphire/Env.md

 This system of polyphony treats all the 5 input ports equally, using the rules explained above.
 As another example, you can put in 1-channel (mono) AUDIO but perform up to 16 simultaneous pitch/env operations, all with different settings, so long as at least one of your CV input ports has a polyphonic cable attached to it.

-## Audio Input
+### Audio Input

-The AUDIO input port receives a cable with one or more channels of audio signal.
+The AUDIO input port receives a cable with 1..16 channels of audio signal.
-Each channel in a polyphonic cable is processed as a completely independent audio signal.

-## Env Output
+### Env Output

-The ENV output port carries an amplitude signal that follows the overall amplitude of the input audio.
-The ENV port has as many channels as the input port, with a separate envelope factor for each channel of the input AUDIO port.
+The ENV output port generates an amplitude signal that follows the overall amplitude of the input audio.
+The envelope is not an audio-rate signal but a low-frequency CV signal that represents the volume of the input audio.
+Often envelope output will be used to drive a VCA that gates a voice, but other creative uses are possible.

-## V/OCT output
+### V/OCT output

 The V/OCT output reports the pitch of any detected signal.
 The zero volt level indicates a C4 note (261.625&nbsp;Hz).
-Each unit volt indicates an octave.
+Each unit volt indicates an octave away from C4.
 If no pitch can be detected, this port may output &minus;10&nbsp;V as a placeholder.
-Like the ENV port, V/OCT is polyphonic;
-there will be one channel of output for each channel of input on the AUDIO port.

-## Attenuverters
+### Attenuverters

 Env supports [low-sensitivity mode](LowSensitivityAttenuverterKnobs.md) for all four attenuverter knobs.